 What are the most recent results of upcycling?
 And how much does it really matter for today’s design?

-People interested in design have probably heard the term upcycling, often opposed to recyling.
+People interested in design have probably heard the term upcycling, often opposed to recycling.
 Possibly, their reaction could have been: “Oh, just another of the many new words that sound cool but mean almost nothing”.
-But actually, the distinction between recycling and upcycling really makes sense, and also invites us to investigate the very sense of terms such as product design and sustainability.(*)
+But actually, the distinction between recycling and upcycling really makes sense and also invites us to investigate the very sense of terms such as product design and sustainability (*)

-But, what makes the two terms different from one another?
+But, what makes the two terms differ from one another?
 To cut a long story short, I give a practical example.
-If we take an used glass bottle, melt it, and with the molten glass we make a lampshade, that’s recycling.
-If, instead, we take the same bottle, clean it, and directly use it as the shade of our new lamp, that’s upcycling.
+If we take a used glass bottle, melt it, and with the molten glass we make a lampshade, that’s recycling.
+If instead, we take the same bottle, clean it, and directly use it as the shade of our new lamp, that’s upcycling.
 In short, while recycling implies to reuse components of a product that – after being liquefied, crunched, and the like – were reduced to raw material, upcycling originates a new product by creatively reusing, all or in part, an object as it is; the resulting product can be either functionally similar to or very different from the old one.
 Marcel Duchamp would call it readymade, but the purpose of upcycling is not (or not only) making art.

-A great advantage of upcycling is that, compared to recycling, the impact on the environment is reduced; downcycling – namely to convert an object into raw materials, a fundamental part of the recycling process – requires a considerable amount of energy, indeed. (**)
+A great advantage of upcycling is that, compared to recycling, the impact on the environment is reduced; downcycling – namely converting an object into raw materials, a fundamental part of the recycling process – requires a considerable amount of energy, indeed. (**)

 Though the term was coined around twenty years ago, some designers of the 20th century conceived projects based on the principle of reusing objects well before.
-In 1992, Enzo Mari, with the “Ecolo” kit produced by Alessi, provokely invited people to create flower pots from empty detergent bottles.
+In 1992, Enzo Mari, with the “Ecolo” kit produced by Alessi, provocatively invited people to create flower pots from empty detergent bottles.
 For different reasons, also the approach of Achille Castiglioni is interesting.
-Since the early 1950s, ironically revisiting the artistic idea of readymade, he took parts from various objects – a bike saddle, a tractor seat – “decontextualizing” and using them as components in his furniture designs.
+Since the early 1950s, ironically revisiting the artistic idea of the readymade, he took parts from various objects – a bike saddle, a tractor seat – “decontextualizing” and using them as components in his furniture designs.
 More recently, we can cite the seminal work of designer-maker Martino Gamper who, with his 2008 collection “100 Chairs in 100 Days and its 100 Ways”, by combining theory and practice, brought the theme of furniture upcycling to international attention.

-below: Martino Gamper, left Transformers, exhibition at MAXXI, Rome, 2015, photo © Inexhibit; right: chair by the collection “100 Chairs in 100 Days and its 100 Ways”, 2008, © Martino Gamper.
+Martino Gamper, left: installation view from the exhibition ‘Transformers’, MAXXI Museum, Rome, 2015, photo © Inexhibit.
+Right: chair by the collection “100 Chairs in 100 Days and its 100 Ways”, 2008, © Martino Gamper.

-(*)The term upcycling was coined in the late 1990s by Belgian Gunter Pauli and German Johannes Hartkemeyer (and later further developed by McDonough and Braungart in the early 2000s) opposed to that of downcycling, which in the recycling process indicates the conversion of a product’s material into a basic form, often of a lesser quality than the original one.
+(*)The term upcycling was coined in the late 1990s by Belgian Gunter Pauli and German Johannes Hartkemeyer (and later further developed by McDonough and Braungart in the early 2000s) as opposed to that downcycling, which in the recycling process indicates the conversion of a product’s material into a basic form, often of a lesser quality than the original one.

 (**) Let’s give some numbers.
-To melt a couple of 750-milliliter glass bottles requires about 240Wh (about the same energy a cooking oven running at 200 C consumes in twenty minutes).
-It may seems not much, but if we consider that each person in the United States buys about 130 glass containers a year (28,3 kilograms in weight, 2011 data; source: EPA – United States Environmental Protection Agency), this implies a total energy consumption of over 7 Kwh / year and a Carbon dioxide emission of about 40 kilograms; per head.
+Melting a couple of 750-milliliter glass bottles requires about 240Wh (about the same energy a cooking oven running at 200 C consumes in twenty minutes).
+It may seem not much, but if we consider that each person in the United States buys about 130 glass containers a year (28,3 kilograms in weight, 2011 data; source: EPA – the United States Environmental Protection Agency), this implies a total energy consumption of over 7 kWh / year and a Carbon dioxide emission of about 40 kilograms; per head.
 The calculation, which can be adapted to many other “recyclable” materials – including steel, aluminum, plastics, etc. – is pretty simple.
 Glass liquefies at about 1.300 Kelvin degrees (the exact temperature depends on the type of glass), considering a starting temperature of 300 K and a specific heat of about 0,24 Wh/kg °K, to melt a kilogram of glass (the weight of about two 0.75-liter bottles) requires 240W/h.
 Assuming that such energy is produced by a natural gas power plant, the CO2 output is about 120 grams.

-The following example objects are made of materials from products discarded because worn-out or obsolete.
+The following example objects are made of materials from products discarded because worn out or obsolete.
 In these cases, the materials, which still retain their aesthetic and tactile properties, are chosen and combined to create a new product.
 The resulting objects combine a serial production process with elements that made each piece unique.

 above: ‘Waste no more’, the Eileen Fisher‘s exhibition at Ventura Centrale, Milan, 2018, installation views, photos © Inexhibit.

 Fabric remnants and scraps are often used to create unique pieces, real artworks.
-Based on a reuse and upcycling philosophy, the work of Christina Kim is inspired by traditional craft techniques from all over the world.
+Based on reuse and upcycling philosophy, the work of Christina Kim is inspired by traditional craft techniques from all over the world.

 Photos courtesy of Cooper Hewitt Design Museum.

-Yet, in other cases, parts of products – such electronic components from old consumer electronic devices – and scrapped materials, can be used like semi-finished materials which, despite having lost the original function for which they were originally produced, are still enough recognizable to suggest new creative possibilities for unique or limited edition objects.
+Yet, in other cases, parts of products – such as electronic components from old consumer electronic devices – and scrapped materials, can be used like semi-finished materials which, despite having lost the original function for which they were originally produced, are still enough recognizable to suggest new creative possibilities for unique or limited edition objects.

 Spark Architects, a kennel made up of used plastic bottles, designed for the British charity “Blue Cross for Pets”, https://www.inexhibit.com/marker/london-acclaimed-designers-artists-create-bespoke-dog-kennels-charity/

 Upcycling is not limited to products.
-In the last years it has also been adopted in public temporary installations aimed to raise people’s awareness of sustainability.
+In the last years, it has also been adopted in public temporary installations aimed to raise people’s awareness of sustainability.